The Little Stranger: Plot summary

-In the autumn of 1948, Dr. Faraday, a struggling general practitioner in rural Warwickshire, is called to Hundreds Hall, the manor home of the Ayers family.
-Reminiscing about his childhood fascination with the splendid 18th Century manor, where his mother had worked as a maid before his birth, he is shocked to discover the house is now in disrepair and the Ayers family have sold off much of the house's furnishings to keep the estate afloat.
-He treats Betty, the Ayers' 14-year-old maid, who claims to sense something lurking in the dark, empty home.
+In the autumn of 1948, Dr. Faraday, a struggling general practitioner in rural Warwickshire, is called to Hundreds Hall, the manor home of the Ayres family.
+Reminiscing about his childhood fascination with the splendid 18th Century manor, where his mother had worked as a maid before his birth, he is shocked to discover the house is now in disrepair and the Ayres family have sold off much of the house's furnishings to keep the estate afloat.
+He treats Betty, the Ayres' 14-year-old maid, who claims to sense something lurking in the dark, empty home.
 Faraday dismisses her fears as homesickness.
-Faraday is invited to tea by Caroline Ayers, the plain, practical daughter of the family, and meets her sardonic brother Roderick and their widowed, genteel mother.
+Faraday is invited to tea by Caroline Ayres, the plain, practical daughter of the family, and meets her sardonic brother Roderick and their widowed, genteel mother.
 Seeing that Roderick, who has a bad leg and a number of scars gained in a wartime plane crash, is visibly struggling with the dire financials of the estate, Faraday suggests treating his bad leg with electrotherapy, doing so for free under the pretense of writing a research paper.
 He becomes a regular visitor to the estate, and strikes up a friendship with Caroline.

-Mrs. Ayers throws a cocktail party to welcome a family that has just purchased another large manor in the area, the Baker-Hydes.
-Faraday is invited, but becomes uncomfortable with the Baker-Hydes' condescending manner, irritated at the presence of their eight-year-old daughter Gillian, and disturbed when he realizes that the party is a pretense to introduce Caroline to Mrs. Baker-Hyde's unmarried brother.
+Mrs Ayres throws a cocktail party to welcome a family that has just purchased another large manor in the area, the Baker-Hydes.
+Faraday is invited, but becomes uncomfortable with the Baker-Hydes' condescending manner, irritated at the presence of their eight-year-old daughter Gillian, and disturbed when he realizes that the party is a pretense to introduce Caroline to Mrs Baker-Hyde's unmarried brother.
 The party is further disturbed by Roderick's refusal to come downstairs, claiming illness.
-Disaster suddenly strikes when Gillian is mauled by Caroline's ancient and previously gentle labrador retriever, Gyp, receiving a disfiguring bite to the face.
+Disaster suddenly strikes when Gillian is mauled by Caroline's ancient and previously gentle Labrador Retriever, Gyp, receiving a disfiguring bite to the face.
 Faraday is able to save the girl's life but the resulting threats of legal action result in Gyp being put to sleep under Caroline's strenuous objections and the hysterical claim by the maid Betty that something unseen made the dog attack.